epiforecasts/WuhanSeedingVsTransmission/README.md

-# Evaluating transmission scenarios for the Wuhan outbreak
+# Wuhan: Seeding vs transmission

 **Aim:** Can we rule out transmission scenarios and give thresholds for other potential scenarios?

 ## Scenarios
-​

 1. Massive point source with very low human to human transmission (low R0).
 2. Smaller point source with ongoing human -> human transmission (higher R0).
-​

 ## Explore
-​

 * Look at transmission and point source scenarios to see what the probability is that R0 is greater than 1.
 * Need multiple scenarios to check with generation time (could look at short and long (SARS ~ 8.7 days))
 * Scenarios around how long the point source lasted (gene sequences indicate the 16th of December as the point estimate).

 ## Usage

+* Use `analysis.Rmd` to run the analysis

 ### Set up